-Steps to Consider Before Launching Your Predictive Maintenance Program
+Steps to Consider Before Launching Predictive Maintenance

 Maintenance is an integral part of life in order to keep things in working order.
 It is especially important in an industrial setting where equipment and machines work tirelessly.
 Regular preventative maintenance has been a semi-science balancing objective and subjective considerations when determining service requirements.
 For example, a certain part should be replaced after X number of rotations or hours in use.
 However, this methodology leaves the door open for unplanned downtime when an issue occurs.
 These unplanned events cost companies more time and money than scheduled maintenance.
+Migrating to a predictive maintenance program can help.

 With the transition from basic computerization to Industry 4.0, data becomes available to drive predictive maintenance.
 Yet, a few steps must be taken to prepare your operations for this new process.
 The benefits are certainly worth the effort and smart factories are taking full advantage.